 The George Alexander Foundation Scholarship is designed to help young people from remote or rural areas in Australia overcome barriers.
 The goal is to make it possible to help students achieve their potential and go on to contribute to the Australian community.
 The scholarship value is $24,000 and is awarded to seven students studying an undergraduate degree in any discipline.

 An ATAR of 80 or above is required.
 The scholarship is to be used for accommodation and living expenses in Perth, and students are encouraged to consider accommodation at Murdoch University Village.
-The closing date to apply is 1 February 2022.

 The Tertiary Access Payment is a one-time, means-tested payment of $5,000 and is awarded to 100 undergraduate students from any discipline.
 It’s for students living in outer-regional or remote areas, defined as more than 90 minutes one way by public transport to Murdoch University.

 Students must be enrolled in full-time study and their parent(s) or guardian(s) must have a combined income of less than $250,000.
-Applications for 2022 open soon.

 Financial hardship scholarships